namalio/Fragmenta/README.md

-# Fragmenta
+# FRAGMENTA
+FRAGMENTA is a theory to support modular model design.
+It lets designers to break an overall model into pieces that can be put together to build meaningful wholes, in contrast to more classical MDE approaches that are essentially monolithic.
+The theory is based on an algebraic description of models and fragments based on graphs and morphisms.

-The FRAGMENTA Theory that is presented in the paper:
+FRAGMENTA is presented in the following paper:

 Nuno Amálio, Juan de Lara and Esther Guerra.
 FRAGMENTA: A Theory of Fragmentation for MDE.
 Models 2015.